20+ Creative Fundraising Ideas for Individuals

 Bring your community together, no matter where they are, by hosting a virtual event.
 You could lead an online yoga class for cyclists, a bike maintenance 101 workshop, or even a simple virtual coffee chat to talk about your fundraising goals.
 Use platforms like Zoom or Facebook Live to stream your event and ask for a small donation as an entry fee.
 This approach gives your supporters a fun experience in return for their contribution.
 It’s a fantastic way to engage friends and family who may not be able to attend an in-person event but still want to cheer you on and support your ride.

-Launch a Social Media Challenge
+Start a Viral Social Media Challenge

 A social media challenge is a fun and energetic way to spread the word about your fundraiser.
 Think of something simple and memorable, like the famous “Ice Bucket Challenge.”
 You could create a challenge like #PedalForAPurpose, asking people to share a short video of themselves on a bike, tag three friends, and donate to your page.
 Create a unique hashtag to track the challenge’s reach and build a sense of community around your effort.
 The goal is to make participation easy and sharing irresistible.
 It’s a powerful way to expand your audience beyond your immediate circle and get new people excited about the mission.